 The texture of rice is vital to how the consumer perceives the quality of the product.

-The Mecmesin Rice Texture Analyzer is a bench-top, software-controlled instrument to measure the sensory mouthfeel of cooked rice and other foods.
+The Mecmesin Rice Texture Analyzer is a benchtop software-controlled system to evaluate the physical sensory properties of rice and other foods.

-Fitted with a Kramer compression-shear fixture, the system replicates the natural bite and chewing action and the results correlate to the established Texture Profile Analysis (TPA) parameters which define mouthfeel.
+Fitted with a Kramer compression-shear fixture, the system replicates the natural bite and chewing action and the results correlate to the established texture profile attributes that align with mouthfeel, influencing perceived quality.

 The texture of rice is vital to how the consumer perceives the quality of the product.

-The Mecmesin Rice Texture Analyzer is a bench-top, software-controlled instrument to measure the sensory mouthfeel of cooked rice and other foods.
+The Mecmesin Rice Texture Analyzer is a benchtop software-controlled system to evaluate the physical sensory properties of rice and other foods.

-Fitted with a Kramer compression-shear fixture, the system replicates the natural bite and chewing action and the results correlate to the established Texture Profile Analysis (TPA) parameters which define mouthfeel.
+Fitted with a Kramer compression-shear fixture, the system replicates the natural bite and chewing action and the results correlate to the established texture profile attributes that correlate to mouthfeel, influencing perceived quality.

 Example applications